chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 Outputs a random string of typable characters to the pipeline which can be used as a password.
 # Open-PowerPassDatabase
 ### SYNOPSIS
-Opens a PowerPass database from a KeePass file.
+Opens a KeePass 2 database file.
 ### DESCRIPTION
-This cmdlet will open a KeePass database file from the given path using the keys specified by the given parameters.
+This cmdlet will open a KeePass 2 database file from the given path using the keys specified by the given parameters.
 This cmdlet will then create a PSCustomObject containing the KeePass database in-memory along with the metadata about the database including its location on disk, log events from KeePass, and the collection of keys required to open it.
 You can then pipe or pass the output of this cmdlet to the